American International Group (AIG) Q3 2017 Results - Earnings Call Transcript

 Brian Duperreault - American International Group, Inc.

-Okay, well, Liz, let me do it, so operator, let's start Q&A.
+Okay, well, listen, let me do it.
+So, operator, let's start Q&A.

 Question-and-Answer Session